 English Learner Progress Toward English Language Proficiency: This indicator was added in 2019 and is measured by the WIDA ACCESS assessment given annually to students identified as English Learners.
-It is the percentage of English Language Learners who are "on track" to achieve English Proficiency in their fifth year after being identified as an EL.

 Science Proficiency:.
 This indicator was added in 2019 and Chart 4 indicates the percentage of students who scored at the proficient level on state assessments in science.